2021 Qatari general election

-General elections were held in Qatar for the first time on 2 October 2021 to elect 30 of the 45 seats in the Consultative Assembly.
-The elections had originally been scheduled for the second half of 2013, before being postponed in June 2013 until at least 2016.
-In 2016 they were postponed again.
+The elections, originally outlined in the 2003 constitution, had previously been scheduled for 2013, before being postponed in June of that year until at least 2016, at which point they were postponed again until at least 2019.
 Finally, in November 2020, Emir Tamim bin Hamad Al Thani pledged to hold the election in October 2021.

-In a 2024 referendum future elections were abolished, making this the only legislative election in Qatar's history for the foreseeable future.
+In a 2024 referendum, future elections were abolished and struck from the constitution, making this the only legislative election in Qatar's history.